 THE ADVENTURES OF YOUNG

-THE ADVENTURES OF YOUNG INDIANA JONES, VOLUME ONE ($130) comes to DVD in a twelve disc set that features seven different adventures My First Adventure, Passion For Life, The Perils Of Cupid, Travels With Father, Journey Of Radiance, Spring Break Adventure, and Love’s Sweet Song.
-As assembled here, these tales abandon the episodic structure of the original television series and have been edited together into television films of expanded length, which now omit the footage of the elderly Indiana Jones (portrayed by George Hall) that bookended the episodes.
-Corey Carrier portrays the young Henry Jones during his childhood years, while Sean Patrick Flanery essays the role during Indy’s latter teenage/young adult years.
+THE ADVENTURES OF YOUNG INDIANA JONES, VOLUME THREE ($130) comes to DVD in a ten disc set that features seven different adventures: Tales Of Innocence, Masks Of Evil, Treasure Of The Peacock's Eye, Winds Of Change, Mystery Of The Blues, The Scandal Of 1920 and Hollywood Follies.
+As I mentioned above, these tales generally abandon the episodic structure of the original television series and have been edited together into television films of expanded length, which now omit the footage of the elderly Indiana Jones (portrayed by George Hall) that bookended the episodes.
+Sean Patrick Flannery essays the role Henry "Indiana" Jones during his young adult years.

-THE ADVENTURES OF YOUNG INDIANA JONES, VOLUME ONE offers a lot of entertainment and educational value.
-The CBS/Paramount DVD collection offers solid presentations and a boatload of quality supplemental content.
-Highly recommended.
+As with the previous two collections, THE ADVENTURES OF YOUNG INDIANA JONES, VOLUME THREE offers plenty of entertainment and educational value.
+The presentations are solid, plus there is a ton of quality supplements.
+Again, highly recommended.

 or reprinted without the written consent of the publisher.